-Of course the first step is eliminating the toxins we can control.
+The first step is eliminating the toxins we can control.
 For instance:

-- Stop the vaccination madness!
-More on this, here.
+- Minimize vaccination.
+More on this here.

 - Feed real, whole foods.
-More on this, here.
+More on this here.

 - Use non-chemical pest repellents.
-More on this, here.
+More on this here.

 Fasting can include:

 - Pure water – filtered or spring water.

 - Broth made from whatever you have on hand … bones, veggies, scraps of meat.
 But feed the liquid only.